blutz/db-training-w17/topics/journalism.md

 * Seek truth and report it
 * Minimize harm
 * Act independently
-* Be accountable and transparente
+* Be accountable and transparent

 ## Your role as a data journalist

 Types of data journalism that you might be doing:

 * Standalone stories (a project that mostly formats and supports the text)
-* Standalone graphics/ineractives (taht tell a story by themselves)
+* Standalone graphics/interactives (that tell a story by themselves)
 * Supporting graphics/interactives for a story
 * Live coverage